elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

 ## 2. Flashing the Elk operating system image to the SD card

 To get the system running, you need to flash an Elk operating system image onto an SD card and plug it into the Raspberry Pi.
-A minimum 8GB card is required
+A minimum 8GB card is required.

 1. Download the compressed image from the provided link.
 It will have a filename such as: *elk-sika-image-dev-raspberrypi3-64.wic.bz2*.